-Our proposed method follows a multimodal paradigm that jointly leverages visual and auditory signals to support stroke screening in prehospital settings, as illustrated in the Fig.\ref{Model}.
+We propose a multimodal deep learning framework that jointly leverages facial expressions, upper-body movements, and speech signals for automated stroke screening in prehospital settings, as illustrated in Fig.~\ref{Model}.
 The system takes as input facial videos, upper-body videos, and speech signals collected from participants during the F.A.S.T. assessment.
 These data streams are processed through modality-specific branches, each tailored to the characteristics of the corresponding modality, before being integrated at the feature representation level.